safe-global/safe-docs/learn/safe-core-protocol/modules-1.md

 Modules can include daily spending allowances, amounts that can be spent without the approval of other owners, recurring transactions modules, standing orders that are performed on a recurring set date, e.g. paying your rent, and social recovery modules, which may allow you to recover a Safe in case access to owner accounts were lost.
 This is just a short example list of possible modules, and one can think of many other modules that could be beneficial to your wallet.
 Modules enable developers to include their own features via a separate smart contract.

-For examples of modules please find the few examples [here](https://github.com/gnosis/safe-modules) and modules created by the Zodiac team [here](https://github.com/gnosis/zodiac#modules).
+For examples, please find several Safe modules [here](https://github.com/gnosis/safe-modules) and Zodiac-compliant modules created by [Gnosis Guild](https://www.gnosisguild.org) and others [here](https://zodiac.wiki/index.php/Introduction:_Zodiac_Standard#Modules).